The secret to the ultimate question of life, the universe, and everything related to completing your outdoor wedding shopping list is …

 Make sure you have a beautiful cover up or warm bridal jacket to wear in case it’s cold during your outdoor ceremony or the reception.
 Checkout out our article on faux fur wraps for bridesmaids for more ideas.

-We hope this list will help you plan for your outdoor wedding.
-If you need some more help with other items to tick off your wedding planing checklist, see our even bigger Ultimate List of things to buy for your wedding!
+We hope this list helps you plan your outdoor wedding just a little bit more.
+If you need additional help ticking off other wedding planing checklist items, see our even bigger Ultimate List of things to buy for your wedding!